The short version

 We do not access anything about an active call or the remote phone number for any phone calls.

 We use internet (network) in the app to pull and update data.

-supported it.
+We have been working on a flashlight component, though it hasn’t been fully released as all phones haven’t supported it.
 This would just be a toggle to turn on the flashlight if a user needed it quick during an emergency.